avalon60/OraTAPI/README.md

 So here we use the -t flag to specify the pathname to a tarball.
 Entering "y" will cause the update to proceed.

 The second, and perhaps more convenient method, is by having `ora_tapi` check for a new version for you.
-This is where the new OraTAPI.ini setting comes somewhat into play.
+This is where the new OraTAPI.ini setting ([The check\_github\_for\_updates Property](#the-check_github_for_updates-property)) comes somewhat into play.
 If this is set, then, when you run the ora_tapi.py command, it will reach out to GitHub to check if a newer version exists, and it will print out a warning message, informing you that a newer version is available.
 You can then have the `update_ora_tapi` download the latest release, and have it apply it to your installation.
 ```
 $ bin/update_ora_tapi.sh -s /tmp
 update_ora_tapi.py: OraTAPI upgrade utility version: 1.4.24